 How does a stock market work?

-The rise or fall in the stock prices is determined by a number of factors which includes demand and supply, political or social unrest, media, availability of suitable alternatives, the opinion of renowned and big investors like Rakesh Jhunjhunwala, natural disasters etc. These factors along with suitable information help create a bullish or bearish sentiment in the economy.
+The rise or fall in the stock prices is determined by a number of factors which include demand and supply, political or social unrest, media, availability of suitable alternatives, the opinion of renowned and big investors like Rakesh Jhunjhunwala, natural disasters, etc. These factors along with suitable information help create a bullish or bearish sentiment in the economy.

 Accordingly say if the number of buyers is more than sellers, stock prices will certainly go up.
 Similarly, the stock price will tend to fall if numbers of sellers exceed the number of buyers.

 Let’s explain this discussion with an example.
 Say the stock prices have been rising for several years so few investors will sit on the sidelines holding cash and waiting for the opportunities to go short.
 But the point is how to judge exactly when the selloff will take place.
 The important question here is that if you are on the sidelines, how to understand when to invest in the stock market?
 However, if you are already in the market, how to judge when to exit the position.
 If making a prediction about the market were so easy, then these questions would have been answered easily but actually, it’s not the case.

 Now since we are done with the basics of the stock market, let’s understand how a novice can start with the stock market-

 When is the right time to invest in the stock market?